Articles

 “The Lord answered her, ‘Martha, Martha, you are anxious and troubled about many things, but one thing is necessary.
 Mary has chosen the good portion, which will not be taken away from her” (Luke 10:41-42).

 Only one thing was necessary, and it was worship.
-The dishes, clean floors, and delicious food weren’t important, compared to marveling at the feet of Jesus.
-Jesus essentially said, serving me is great, but worshipping me is better.
-Mary chose to marvel at his words, and soak up the warmth of being in his presence.
+The dishes, clean floors, and delicious food weren’t important compared to marveling at Jesus’ feet.
+Jesus essentially said serving me is great, but worshipping me is better.
+Even though serving the Lord is important, that’s not our highest purpose.
+Mary chose the better thing, marveled at his words, and enjoyed being in Jesus’ presence.

 Jesus wasn’t asking Martha to neglect her responsibilities, but he was poking at her priorities.
-Maybe we’re quick to defend Martha, because this pokes at our priorities too?
-So we should ask ourselves, what do we prioritize, and where does marveling at Jesus’ feet rank on that list?
+Maybe we’re quick to defend Martha because this pokes at our priorities, too.
+We should ask ourselves what we prioritize and where marveling at Jesus’ feet ranks on that list.
+Is our greatest and highest purpose in this life to glorify God and enjoy him forever?
+Is this your one thing?

 Desiring Like David

-Scripture offers us a lot of examples of people with a single-hearted devotion to God.
+Scripture offers many examples of people with a single-hearted devotion to God.
 David was a passionate man.
 While he often misdirected those passions, he desperately wanted to behold more of God.
 In Psalm 27, he recognized that his one all-consuming desire was to dwell with God and worship him.
 He said,

-David knew that nothing he accomplished in his life could match the joy of being in God’s presence.
-His one desire was to live in God’s presence forever.
+David knew that nothing he accomplished could match the joy of being in God’s presence.
+His one desire, his life’s purpose, was to live in God’s presence forever.

 Focusing Like the Blind Man

-When a man born blind received his sight after Jesus put mud on his eyes, the Pharisees demanded an explanation for the Sabbath day miracle.
-The formerly blind man was seeing things come into sharp focus after his encounter with Jesus.
-He not only read the facial expressions and body language of the Pharisees, but he also saw a political set-up taking place.
+When a man born blind received his sight after Jesus put mud on his eyes, the Pharisees demanded an explanation for the Sabbath-day miracle.
+The formerly blind man saw things come into sharp focus after his encounter with Jesus.
+He not only read the Pharisees’ facial expressions and body language, but he also saw a political set-up taking place.

 “He answered, ‘Whether he is a sinner I do not know.
 One thing I do know, that though I was blind, now I see’”